 The Einstein Toolkit is a community-driven software platform of core computational tools to advance and support research in relativistic astrophysics and gravitational physics.

 We are developing and supporting open software for relativistic astrophysics.
 Our aim is to provide the core computational tools that can enable new science, broaden our community, facilitate interdisciplinary research and take advantage of emerging petascale computers and advanced cyberinfrastructure.

 The Einstein Toolkit aims to include any computational tool the fits into it's scope.
 Currently, a large portion of the toolkit is made up by over 100 Cactus components (called thorns) for computational relativity along with associated tools for simulation management and visualization.
-This includes a vacuum spacetime solver (McLachlan), two relativistic hydrodynamics solvers (GRHydro and IllinoisGRMHD), along with components for initial data, analysis and computational infrastructure.
+This includes two vacuum spacetime solvers (McLachlan, Lean), two relativistic hydrodynamics solvers (GRHydro and IllinoisGRMHD), along with components for initial data, analysis and computational infrastructure.
 These components have been developed and improved over many years by many different researchers.

 The Einstein Toolkit is supported by a distributed model, combining core support of software, tools, and documentation with partnerships with other developers who contribute open software and coordinate together on development.